wasawi/devart-template/project_posts/2014-03-11-references.md

-#References
+##References and Insights

 We would like the application to look like a map.
-Instead of being a map of the world we would like to have a map of the brain.
+Instead of being a map of the world we would like to have a map of dream on brain.

 ![world](../project_images/ref_1.png?raw=true "world")
 http://workshop.chromeexperiments.com/projects/armsglobe/